RP-333/Fraud-Analytics-with-AI-ML/KYC-AML Compliance system/README.md

 ## My Journey: From Core Banking to Applied AI in Financial Crime

-At Punjab National Bank—India’s second-largest state-owned bank—I developed a CHAID-based Credit Fault Probability Model aligned with Reserve Bank of India (RBI) regulations.
+During my previous experience at India’s second-largest nationalised bank—I developed a CHAID-based Credit Fault Probability Model aligned with Reserve Bank of India (RBI) regulations.
+The Reserve Bank of India (RBI) is the central banking institution of India, responsible for regulating the country’s monetary policy, supervising financial institutions, and enforcing risk management standards in the banking sector.
 This model:

 - Segmented borrowers by repayment risk
 - Flagged early signs of credit fraud